Home Cinema Guide may get a commission if you buy from a link marked with * on this page: about ads

 Inputs on a 3×1 HDMI switch box

-Typical HDMI switches for home use have a maximum of 5 or 6 inputs, but if this isn’t enough, you can always buy two switches to connect even more devices.
+Typical switches for home use have a maximum of 5 or 6 inputs, but if this isn’t enough, you can always buy two switches to connect even more devices.

-Yes, you can get HDMI switches with more than a single out – although technically, this is a different device called an HDMI matrix switch.
+Can you get more than one output?
+Yes, you can get switches with more than a single out – although technically, this is a different device called an HDMI matrix switch.

 Image Resolution

+Ensure that the switch you buy supports the video resolutions you want to send.
 If your external devices only output 1080p video – like a standard Blu-ray player or older streaming sticks – then you only need a switch that supports 1080p.

-If so, your switch must be a 4K compatible HDMI switcher and pass 4K/60Hz or 4K/30Hz video for everything to work.
+However, newer audio-visual devices are more likely to output 4K resolutions.
+If so, your switch must be 4K compatible and pass 4K/60Hz or 4K/30Hz video for everything to work.

 Make a list of your devices’ output resolutions and ensure that your new switch supports the highest resolution required.